onap/dcaegen2/docs/sections/apis/ves-hv/index.rst

 API towards DMaaP
 =================

-HV-VES Collector forwards incoming messages to a particular DMaaP Kafka topic based on the domain and configuration.
+HV-VES Collector forwards incoming messages to a particular DMaaP Kafka topic based on the domain (or stndDefinedNamespace) and configuration.
 Every Kafka record is comprised of a key and a value.
 In case of HV-VES:

 - **Kafka record key** is a GPB-encoded `CommonEventHeader`.
 - **Kafka record value** is a GPB-encoded `VesEvent` (`CommonEventHeader` and domain-specific `eventFields`).

 In both cases raw bytes might be extracted using ``org.apache.kafka.common.serialization.ByteArrayDeserializer``.
 The resulting bytes might be further passed to ``parseFrom`` methods included in classes generated from GPB definitions.
 WTP is not used here - it is only used in communication between PNF/VNF and the collector.

-By default, **HV-VES** will use routing defined in **k8s-hv-ves.yaml-template** in **dcaegen2/platform/blueprints project**.
+By default, **HV-VES** will use routing defined in **k8s-hv-ves.yaml-template** in **dcaegen2/platform/blueprints project** when deployed using Cloudify.
-Currently there is one domain->topic mapping defined: perf3gpp->HV_VES_PERF3GPP
+In case of Helm deployment routing is defined in values.yaml file in HV-VES Helm Chart.

 .. _supported_domains: